oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

  - Updating WDT model files at runtime.
 For example, you can add a data source to a running domain.
 Note that all such updates currently cause the domain to 'roll' in order to take effect.
  - Deploying standard WLS domains, Restricted JRF domains, or JRF domains.

 WDT models are a convenient and simple alternative to WebLogic WLST configuration scripts and templates.
-They compactly define a WebLogic domain using YAML files, plus support including application archives in a ZIP file.
+They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source [WebLogic Deploy Tool](https://github.com/oracle/weblogic-deploy-tooling) GitHub project.

 For JRF domains, Model in Image provides additional support for (a) initializing the RCU database for a domain when a domain is started for first time, (b) supplying an RCU password, and finally (c) obtaining an RCU wallet for re-use in subsequent restarts of the same domain.
 See [Prerequisites for JRF domain types]({{< relref "/userguide/managing-domains/model-in-image/usage.md#7-prerequisites-for-jrf-domain-types" >}}) and [Reusing an RCU database]({{< relref "/userguide/managing-domains/model-in-image/reusing-rcu.md" >}}).